Related Articles

 Reverse Chronology

+Reverse chronology is a technique where you start with the end of the story and work your way backward.
 This method makes viewers eager to see how everything came together.
 Showing the most exciting part first and gradually revealing the context naturally keeps the audience hooked.

 Hook and Payoff

-Hook and payoff, as the name implies, starts with a compelling hook and then delivers a satisfying payoff later in the story.
+Hook and payoff starts with a compelling hook and then delivers a satisfying payoff later in the story.
+It often begins with an intriguing question or mystery and then provides the answer moving forward.

 Interactive Video Storytelling

-Interactive storytelling takes the traditional video format and adds a layer of engagement that puts viewers in the driver’s seat.
+Interactive storytelling takes the traditional video format and adds a layer of engagement that puts viewers in the driver's seat.
+Instead of just watching a video play, viewers can actively participate — choosing different paths, exploring various options, and even influencing the story's outcome.

 Non-Linear Narrative

-Non-linear narrative is a technique that doesn’t follow a straight, chronological path.
+Non-linear narrative is a technique that doesn't follow a straight, chronological path.
 Instead, it jumps around in time and shows events out of order.
-This may mean starting with the climax of the story and then flashing back to earlier events.
-Some videos also present multiple storylines that converge at the end.
+This builds suspense and encourages viewers to watch the video till the end.

 Augmented Reality (AR) Integration